 Memory allocated by functions called by a function, but not freed (leaks)

 Mem.self + mem.callees

-Real (wall-clock) time spent on a function, itself
+Real (wall-clock) time spent on the function itself

 Real (wall-clock) time spent on functions called by a function